c-sanders/BoostAndQtThreads/README.md

 At the point in time the `configure` script in invoked, the directory which `qmake` resides in, must be present within a `PATH` environment variable.
 If the user who is executing the `configure` script doesn't want to alter their `PATH` environment variable from how it is set within their shell environment, then they should pass an altered version of it in the command which is used to execute the `configure` script.
 This altered version should contain the directory which the `qmake` utility resides in.
-An example command, showing how to invoke the `configure` script by passing an altered value of `PATH` to it, is shown below.
+An example command, showing how to invoke the `configure` script by passing an altered value of `PATH` to it, is listed below.
 It should be noted that this command assumes the directory which `qmake` resides in, isn't already listed within the user's `PATH` environment variable.

 	> ./configure --with-boost=/home/foo/local/boost_1_74_0 PATH=/home/foo/Qt-5.15.1/bin:${PATH}